-A comprehensive literature review revealed 11 general factors that influenced visual conspicuity, including: 1) Background conditions; 2) Environmental lighting; 3) Light flashing frequency; 4) Light intensity; 5) Light color; 6) Meteorological conditions; 7) Movement/Hovering; 8) [Vehicle] size; 9) Vehicle color; 10) Visibility distance (as perceived from the ground); and, 11) Visibility distance (as perceived from an elevated tower).
-Based on the factors literature search published by the Civil Aerospace Medical identified in the literature review, the research team recommends Institute, which focuses on methods to increase the conspicuity prioritization of seven consolidated variables for field testing: 1) of sUAS by manipulating lighting schemes (colors and flash rates) Environmental Conditions; 2) Light Flashing Frequency; 3) Light on the UAS.
-Intensity; 4) Lighting Color; 5) Meteorological Conditions; 6) Task B: Identify Effects of Fixed Distances and Positions to Human Factors; and, 7) Night Operations.
-Observer
+A comprehensive literature review revealed 11 general factors that influenced visual conspicuity, including: 1) Background conditions; 2) Environmental lighting; 3) Light flashing frequency; 4) Light intensity; 5) Light color; 6) Meteorological conditions; 7) Movement/Hovering; 8) [Vehicle] size; 9) Vehicle color; 10) Visibility distance (as perceived from the ground); and, 11) Visibility distance

+(as perceived from an elevated tower).
+Based on the factors identified in the literature review, the research team recommends prioritization of seven consolidated variables for field testing: 1) Environmental Conditions; 2) Light Flashing Frequency; 3) Light Intensity; 4) Lighting Color; 5) Meteorological Conditions; 6) Human Factors; and, 7) Night Operations.

-A field experiment will be conducted at various sUAS testing sites across the US to assess sUAS visibility factors for ecological environment from fixed viewpoints at different distances.
-The validity.
-This approach will evaluate all selected testing factors fixed viewpoints include perspectives from a Visual Observer and to determine their impact on platform visibility in natural, realan Air Traffic Controller operating from an elevated tower. world settings.
-The research team will recruit UAS operators to Task C: Identify Effects of sUAS Vehicle Size & Weight participate in field testing.
-The research team will establish a series of flight testing procedures supporting the evaluation of selected Flight testing will be conducted to identify the sUAS vehicle's visibility conditions under different operational parameters. physical parameters' impact on the vehicle's conspicuity and its ability to hover for a quadcopter or similar rotorcraft configuration.
+A field experiment will be conducted at various sUAS testing sites across the US to assess sUAS visibility factors for ecological validity.
+This approach will evaluate all selected testing factors to determine their impact on platform visibility in natural, realworld settings.
+The research team will recruit UAS operators to participate in field testing.
+The research team will establish a series of flight testing procedures supporting the evaluation of selected visibility conditions under different operational parameters.

-Detailed testing conditions, testing locations, sampling, and other methodological and analysis procedures will be detailed in Task D: Identify Effects of the sUAS Lighting System a Research Task Plan provided to the FAA for approval before The research team will perform flight testing to identify the impact execution of the flight testing phase of the project.
-It is anticipated of the sUAS lighting system on its conspicuity, including vehicle that the findings of this human factors research project will color, color patterns, light intensity, and light flashing frequencies. provide scientific benchmarks of various factors that influence sUAS visual conspicuity and inform the development of UAS Task E: Identify Effects of Observer Environmental Lighting policy for sUAS operations being conducted within the terminal Flight testing will be performed to identify the effects of observer environment to enhance operational safety for sUAS operating in ambient environmental lighting conditions on sUAS conspicuity. the National Airspace System. such as day, night, civil twilight light, nautical twilight light, and The research team will perform the following tasks in support of astronautical twilight lighting.
+Detailed testing conditions, testing locations, sampling, and other methodological and analysis procedures will be detailed in a Research Task Plan provided to the FAA for approval before execution of the flight testing phase of the project.
+It is anticipated that the findings of this human factors research project will provide scientific benchmarks of various factors that influence sUAS visual conspicuity and inform the development of UAS policy for sUAS operations being conducted within the terminal environment to enhance operational safety for sUAS operating in the National Airspace System.

-this project:
+The research team will perform the following tasks in support of this project: